eshamster/web_md_converter/README.md

 {"type":"html","name":"some_name.css"}
 ```

+Error responses:

-- error status
+- status 400

-If the name is already registered in the type, the error status 400 is returned.
+  - With not supported type
+  - With already registred name in the type

 #### DELETE